Jaseci-Labs/jaseci/jac/support/jac-lang.org/docs/learning_section/jac_strings.md

     ```

 ### Remove Whitespace
-Whitespace is the space before and/or after the actual text, and very often you want to remove this space.The **strip( )** method removes any whitespace from the beginning or the end:
+Whitespace is the space before and/or after the actual text, and very often you want to remove this space.The **strip( )** method removes any whitespace from the beginning or the end.

 **Code Example**
 === "Jac"